Arcensoth/tickbuster-datapack/README.md

 ### Why is the after-loop hook not running?
 See: [Why are some of my computations being cut-off?](#why-are-some-of-my-computations-being-cut-off)

-If you run into an issue where `#tickbuster:hooks/after_loop` does not run, it's probably because the subtick loop is hitting `maxCommandChainLength` during the subtick loop and being cut-off before actually reaching the target tick time.
+If you run into an issue where `#tickbuster:after_loop` does not run, it's probably because the subtick loop is hitting `maxCommandChainLength` during the subtick loop and being cut-off before actually reaching the target tick time.
 In this case, the after-loop hook will never even get a chance to run.

 ### Where did the idea come from?
 Based on Dr. Brian Lorgon111's [lagless prioritized command scheduler concept](https://www.youtube.com/watch?v=lhJM9LmD2Gg) to "maximize command programming CPU utilization without introducing game lag."
 The concept has been simplified and adapted for Minecraft 1.13 in the form of a datapack.